brimbellelab/brimbellePass/README.md

 BrimbellePass is born from my frustration of dealing with hundreds of password on a daily basis.
 And a light paranoia about computer security.

-There are plenty of solutions available, but none seems to match my requirements.
+There are plenty of solutions available, but none seems to match my requirements, which are:
 - AES256 encryption of passwords and "safety answers".
 - No storage of password on untrusted remote servers.
 - No plugins embedded in web browser.